apie/mastermindbot/README.md

 # mastermindbot
-Mastermind via telegram
+Play mastermind using Telegram

-Maak een bestand `settings.py` met daarin `API_KEY = 'key123'` Ze hierin de key van jouw bot.
-Start nu `bot.py`.
+Create a new file `settings.py` containing `API_KEY = 'key123'` Change it to the key of your bot.
+Now run `bot.py`.